raymondsoft/F1App/README.md

 - `F1Domain` is the core domain layer.
 It defines stable business entities and repository contracts.
 - `F1Data` is the data layer.
 It talks to the external Jolpica API, decodes transport models, validates and maps them into domain entities, and provides a concrete repository implementation.
 - `F1UseCases` is the package reserved for application-specific orchestration.
 It exists, but is currently only a placeholder target.
 - `F1UI` is the package reserved for presentation code.
-It also exists as a placeholder target.
+Its UI architecture is documented around namespaced components, nested SwiftUI views, screen-driven mapping, and strict separation between reusable components and screens.
+The package target itself is still a placeholder.
 - `F1App` is the app composition layer.
 At the moment it still contains the default SwiftUI and SwiftData template code rather than F1-specific wiring.

 The implemented architecture already follows several important rules: